jenkinsci/pipeline-plugin/TUTORIAL.md

 ```

 * Properties of this variable are environment variables on the current node.
-* You can also override certain environment variables, and the overrides will be seen by subsequent `sh` steps (or anything else that pays attention to environment variables).
+* You can override certain environment variables and the overrides are seen by subsequent `sh` steps (or anything else that pays attention to environment variables).
 * You can run `mvn` without a fully-qualified path.

-Setting a variable like `PATH` in this way is only safe if you are using a single slave for this build, so we will not do so below.
+Setting a variable such as `PATH` in this way is only safe if you are using a single slave for this build.
-As an alternative you can use the `withEnv` step to set a variable within a scope:
+As an alternative, you can use the `withEnv` step to set a variable within a scope:

 ```groovy
 node {